ghanavat/CleanArchitecture/README.md

 ![Clean Architecture layers!](/CleanArchitecture.jpg "Clean Architecture")

 ## Overview
-This is a template solution.
+This is a sample application solution designed with Clean Architecture rules.
 In a nutshell, it's intended to be a correct/proper (I'll try!) reference for new projects :)

-> Note: In Clean Architecture, the dependency rule says that projects must point inwards. all layers referenced inwards to the **Domain** layer.
+In Clean Architecture, the dependency rule says that projects must point inwards.
+All layers referenced inwards to the **Domain** layer.

 ## The image above
 I decided to put this image to remind ourselves what Clean Architecture looks like in theory.